Pantheon Build Tools integration

 Build Tools

-Pantheon came up with a boilerplate set up that uses Github, CircleCI and Multidev to have really nice development workflow.
-Main idea is that for each pull request there will be a dedicated multidev environment that we run all kinds of testing including visual regression.
+Pantheon came up with a boilerplate setup that uses Github, CircleCI, and Multidev to have a really nice development workflow.
+The main idea is that for each pull request there will be a dedicated multidev environment that we run all kinds of testing including visual regression.

 More information on this is https://pantheon.io/docs/guides/build-tools

-There is an easy way to run visual regression testing with Diffy in this set up.
-After multidev environment is completed we trigger a job to take screenshots from it and compare them with Dev environment.
-Dev environment usually follows `master` branch.
+There is an easy way to run visual regression testing with Diffy in this setup.
+After multidev environment is completed we trigger a job to take screenshots from it and compare them with the Dev environment.
+Dev environment usually follows the `master` branch.

 Installation

-Once you follow instructions from https://pantheon.io/docs/guides/build-tools you already have a set up ready for your pull requests.
-Also we expect you to have Diffy account.
+Once you follow instructions from https://pantheon.io/docs/guides/build-tools you already have a setup ready for your pull requests.
+Also, we expect you to have a Diffy account.

 Now you need to create a Diffy project that will be used for testing your builds.